 Do you have chronic knee pain from arthritis?
 Have you been told that your only option was surgery?

 Historically, there was little that could be done to help patients with such issues, but new breakthroughs in research have proven that we all have cells with the potential to repair damaged tissues.
-At Southcoast we use these Autologous cells (your own cells) to try to relieve pain, and help patients regain a healthy, active lifestyle.
+At Southcoast we use these Autologous cells (your own cells) to give you more options to relieve pain and heal tissue, and help patients regain a healthy, active lifestyle.

 The procedures we use are similar to those used by clinicians at all credible institutions such as Mayo Clinic, Duke, and Stanford.
 The cells we obtain from bone marrow are concentrated and then injected at the site of injury or degeneration to give pain relief for those with joint and spine pain.

-Take a moment to review these videos of Dr. Shane Shapiro from Mayo Clinic as he explains the positive results from the recent Mayo Clinic stem cell study and Dr. Blake Boggess from Duke University as he discusses similar use of autologous cells to treat arthritis pain.
+Take a moment to review these videos of Dr. Shane Shapiro from Mayo Clinic as he explains the positive results from a Mayo Clinic orthobiologicstudy focused on knee arthritis, and Dr. Blake Boggess from Duke University as he discusses similar use of autologous cells to treat arthritis pain.
 The procedures described are what we have been doing at Southcoast Regenerative Medicine since our inception.
 We use data, training and techniques developed by our colleagues at Bluetail Medical.
 As a Bluetail Medical Affiliate, our physicians benefit from the training and experience of a medical network that has provided over 50,000 autologous bone marrow procedures, and this number is growing.
 We also interact with this network of like minded physicians regularly to discuss case options and be sure we are providing the most effective treatments available.